jazir555/GamesDows/README.md

 2. Disabling the Windows welcome screen entirely.
 Currently the Boot logo is removed as intended, and the script is set to log the user account which ran the script in automatically.
 The welcome screen still remains, and will be disabled in future versions of the script.

-# Windows Game Mode
+# GamesDows
-The Enable Game Mode script makes Windows boot straight into Steam Big Picture without displaying any Explorer UI elements to ensure a Game Console like experience on Windows.
+The Enable GamesDows script makes Windows boot straight into Steam Big Picture without displaying any Explorer UI elements to ensure a Game Console like experience on Windows.
 I made this because I have a Steam Deck and I want the experience to mirror that of Steam OS as closely as possible.
 However, this will work on any Windows PC, the commands are not specific to the Steam Deck.

 **Here's a breakdown of what each part of the script does**: